Recruitment and Employment

 This policy outlines recruitment and related employment practices to ensure they are conducted in accordance with applicable federal, state, and local law, and university policies.

 All employment positions, excluding faculty, the president, administrative and academic officers, and student worker positions; all involved in recruiting and hiring for such positions.
-This policy does not apply to F.I.T.
-Aviation.

 Florida Tech employs non-faculty personnel with sufficient qualifications to maintain its operations and to support the achievement of goals consistent with its educational mission.
 Activities related to the appointment and employment of personnel follow applicable federal, state, and local law and university policies.
 Positions are required to be defined in job descriptions and open positions are requisitioned, advertised, and filled in accordance with policy procedures and guidelines.